-98. Are the AEWA priorities incorporated into your county’s National Biodiversity Strategies and Action Plan (NBSAP) and/or other similar strategic plans and policies (Resolution 6.3; AEWA Strategic Plan, Target 5.5)?
+103. Are the AEWA priorities integrated into your county’s National Biodiversity Strategies and Action Plan (NBSAP) and/or other similar national implementation mechanisms/processes for other international strategic plans and policies (Resolution 6.3; AEWA Strategic Plan, Targets 5.4 and 5.5)?

-98.1.
-NBSAP
+103.1.
+The new generation of NBSAPs related to the Kunming-Montreal Global Biodiversity Framework (as adopted by the Conference of the Parties to the Convention on Biological Diversity in December 2022)

 [Tick mark] Yes

-Please provide details
+Please provide details on which specific AEWA priorities, as per document AEWA/MOP 8.36, were integrated